IBM/event-automation/_connectors/kc-sink-ibm-mq2/index.md

   -  { type: 'Download', url: 'https://ibm.biz/ea-fix-central' }
 ---

-{{site.data.reuse.kafka-connect-mq-sink}} v2 supports connecting to IBM MQ in both bindings and client mode, and offers both exactly-once and at-least-once delivery of data from IBM MQ to Apache Kafka.
+{{site.data.reuse.kafka-connect-mq-sink}} v2 supports connecting to IBM MQ in both bindings and client mode, and offers both exactly-once and at-least-once delivery of data from Apache Kafka to IBM MQ.